Butch Reed: Jim Crockett Promotions / NWA World Championship Wrestling (1989–1992)

 Doom's next PPV outing did not come with the same success.
 Along with the Steiner Brothers, the Road Warriors, and the Samoan Swat Team they were entered in a one night, tag team round robin tournament.
 They did not score a single point, ending dead last in the tournament.
 Doom's misfortune continued as Woman soon dropped the team and left the federation.
 Then on February 6, 1990, at Clash of the Champions X, Doom were defeated by the Steiner Brothers and as a result of the stipulation were forced to unmask.

 Doom beat the Steiner Brothers at Capital Combat; at that point in time, the Steiners didn't lose very often.
 Doom won the tag team titles and quickly set about defending them against the former champions the Steiners as well the rest of WCW's very talented tag team division.
-In the fall of 1990, Doom soon feuded with The Four Horsemen and defended against them in two inconclusive tag team title matches at Halloween Havoc 1990 and Starrcade 1990.
+In the fall of 1990, Doom soon feuded with The Four Horsemen (becoming tweeners in the process) and defended against them in two inconclusive tag team title matches at Halloween Havoc 1990 and Starrcade 1990.
 At Clash of the Champions XIV, Doom lost a non-title match to Sting and Lex Luger in a match that foreshadowed the trouble that lay ahead.

 On February 24, 1991, at WCW's WrestleWar PPV, Doom took on former tag team champions The Fabulous Freebirds and lost due to miscommunication between Reed and Simmons.
-After the Freebirds left the ring, Reed turned on Simmons and beat him up; this turned Simmons face and ended the team of Doom forever.
-Teddy Long sided with Butch Reed as the former Doom partners engaged in a short but intense feud.
+After the Freebirds left the ring, Reed turned on Simmons and beat him up; this completed Simmons' turn to face and ended the team of Doom forever.
+Teddy Long sided with Butch Reed (who reverted back to full heel) as the former Doom partners engaged in a short but intense feud.
 The feud culminated at SuperBrawl I where Ron Simmons pinned Butch Reed in a Steel cage match (referred to as a "Thunder-Doom" cage match).
 After the PPV, Reed left the company for a short while only to return in 1992 siding with The Barbarian and Cactus Jack.
-Reed and the Barbarian teamed up to defeat Dustin Rhodes and Barry Windham at Clash of the Champions XX but left WCW for good shortly afterwards.
+Reed and the Barbarian teamed up to defeat Dustin Rhodes and Barry Windham at Clash of the Champions XX Reed also issued a challenge toformer partner Simmons, by then WCW World Champion and faced him in tag team matches, but left WCW for good shortly afterwards after being fired for no-showing a TV taping in Macon, Georgia, on September 15.